 For passengers (in this case people going to the cruise port), the entire process is run through an app you download on your smartphone.
 The app will tell you where the nearest available ride is, keeps track of the fare, and is even linked to your credit card for payment.

 Why would people prefer to use a service like Uber or Lyft instead of a taxi?
 For one, these services can be cheaper than using a cab.
-Furthermore, since drivers are rated by passengers after each ride (and can be booted out if their reviews are too low), the service received is often more pleasant.
+Furthermore, since drivers are rated by passengers after each ride (and can be booted out if their reviews are too low), the service received is often considered more pleasant.

-Availability in South Florida
+Availability of Uber and Lyft in South Florida

 The map below shows where you can be picked up by either Uber or Lyft.
 You can be dropped off anywhere you like.